jonmiles/bootstrap-treeview/README.md

 Sets the default background color activated when the users cursor hovers over a node.

+#### readOnly
+Boolean.
+Default: false.

+Sets the entire tree to readOnly.
+This mode is visually similar to disabled, with grey font and "not allowed" cursor styling by default, while still allowing for the tree to be expanded, show search matches, and/or have a node selected upon loading.
+The tree may continue to be interacted with programatically; however, click events will be ignored.

 #### selectedIcon
 String, class name(s).
 Default: "glyphicon glyphicon-stop" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)